Updated: September 23, 2019

 Get outside and enjoy nature at Philippe Lake

-During the third weekend of Fall Rhapsody in Gatineau Park, take part in a range of outdoor family activities: bird of prey demonstrations and demonstrations with small mammals, guided hikes with nature interpreters — and more.
+During Fall Rhapsody in Gatineau Park, take part in a range of outdoor family activities: bird of prey demonstrations and demonstrations with small mammals, guided hikes with nature interpreters — and more.

 Plant your tulip bulbs